 Many patients discover the mass themselves during self-examination.
 Monthly self-examination should be encouraged among young men.

 The origin and nature of scrotal masses must be determined accurately because most testicular masses are malignant, but most extratesticular masses are not; distinguishing between the two during physical examination may be difficult.
 Scrotal ultrasonography can confirm testicular origin.
-If a testicular mass is confirmed, serum tumor markers alpha-fetoprotein and beta-human chorionic gonadotropin should be measured and a chest x-ray taken.
+If a testicular mass is confirmed, serum tumor markers alpha-fetoprotein and beta-HCG should be measured and a chest x-ray taken.
 Serum markers may help differentiate benign from cancerous masses but results are not definitive.
 Then, inguinal exploration is indicated; the spermatic cord is exposed and clamped before the abnormal testis is manipulated.

 AJCC/TNM* Staging of Testicular Cancer